-To fulfil its duties, the Supervisory Board has formed three dedicated committees: the Audit Committee, the Personnel Committee and the Arbitration Committee (D.2 Sentence 1 DCGK).
-Information on attendance at committee and plenary meetings can be found in the Report of the Supervisory Board on pages 18-24 of the Annual Report 2022.
+To fulfil its duties, the Supervisory Board had previously formed three dedicated committees: the Audit Committee, the Personnel Committee and the Arbitration Committee (D.2 Sentence 1 DCGK).
+In accordance with D.4 DCGK, the Supervisory Board should additionally form a Nomination Committee composed exclusively of shareholder representatives.
+Bechtle AG's Supervisory Board formed such a committee on 21 December 2023.
+Details on the number of meetings held by the Supervisory Board and the committees as well as attendance of committee and plenary sessions can be found in the Report of the Supervisory Board on pages 17-23 of the Annual Report 2023.

-Audit Committee Personnel Committee Arbitration Committee Klaus Winkler (Chair) Klaus Winkler (Chair) Klaus Winkler (Chair) Kurt Dobitsch Uli Drautz Uli Drautz Uli Drautz Prof. Dr Thomas Hess Prof. Dr Thomas Hess Daniela Eberle Michael Unser Sandra Stegmann
+Audit Committee Personnel Committee Arbitration Committee Nomination Committee Klaus Winkler (Chair) Klaus Winkler (Chair) Klaus Winkler (Chair) Klaus Winkler (Chair) Kurt Dobitsch Uli Drautz Uli Drautz Elmar König Uli Drautz Prof. Dr Thomas Hess Prof. Dr Thomas Hess Klaus Straub Daniela Eberle Michael Unser Sandra Stegmann